mhindi2/GDML-WIki-Clone/GDML-Object-from-FreeCAD-sketches.md

 * import of the exported file will show the booleans and structure in the FreeCAD Treeview
 ### Display in GEANT4
 * Some objects will only display as point clouds, this is due to limitations in Geant4 ablity to display certain forms, it does not affect any simulation
+* "solution" is to display everything as a cloud by issuing

+/vis/viewer/set/style cloud

 ### Examples of simulation of extruded sketches versus same objects Tessellated